 For example, if the shareholder agreement contains a drag-along clause, then if the majority shareholder(s) are selling their shares to a third-party, minority shareholder(s) are compelled to sell their shares at the same price too.
 Alternatively if the shareholder agreement contains a tag-along clause, then the minority shareholder(s) can compel the majority shareholder(s) to require the buyer to buy their shares at the same price too.

 As a director, knowing the basis for the transfer is good practice to help prevent fraudulent transfers.

 Company-level restrictions on transferring shares

 Advising shareholders on restrictions on transferring shares (if any)

 When approached by a shareholder who intends to transfer their shares, the board should first advise the shareholder if there are any restrictions on the share transfer.

 For example, the company constitution usually provides that share transfers can only take place with board approval.
-(If your company has adopted the Model Constitution wholesale, the relevant provision requiring board approval for share transfers will be regulation 24 of the Model Constitution.)
+(If your company has adopted the Model Constitution wholesale, the relevant provision requiring board approval for share transfers will be regulation 24 under the First Schedule of the Model Constitution.)

 When should the board approve the transfer?

 If share transfers can only take place with board approval, the board should then consider whether approving the transfer would be in the company’s interests.

 For example, the following might be good reasons to deny the transfer: